-It’s true that there are number of things you can do to prevent bugs from feasting on you, like avoiding strongly scented lotions, soaps, and perfumes, wearing light-colored clothes, and most importantly, always using bug repellant.
+There are number of things you can do to actually prevent bugs from feasting on you, like avoiding strongly scented lotions, soaps, and perfumes, wearing light-colored clothes, and most importantly, always using bug repellant.
 But none of these options are as enjoyable as eating.
 So if you’re tired of being a buffet for bugs, here are some foods that may help ward off nature’s pests.